Vacation rental houses in Sea Ranch

 A little over 100 miles north of San Francisco, The Sea Ranch is a sinewy stretch of coastline that offers the ultimate Northern California nature escape.
 Rocky bluffs cascade into the Pacific, and miles of dirt trails meander through coastal woodlands.
 Architects have fashioned a secluded community of midcentury oceanfront cabins.
 The Sea Ranch was conceived as an intentional community in the 1960s, with housing that harmonized with the natural landscape.
 The result became a sprawl of contemplative cabins tucked away in the woods or on coastal cliffs.
 Though the population is barely more than 1,100, there is no shortage of things to do in Sea Ranch — especially if you have come for the landscape.

-You can visit The Sea Ranch year round thanks to its moderate coastal climate.
+Thanks to its moderate coastal climate, there’s no bad time to stay in one of Sea Ranch’s iconic vacation rentals.
 July is the warmest month, when highs can reach 96 degrees Fahrenheit, yet the hot days give way to cool nights in the low 50s.
 Nights are coldest in December, when temperatures can hover around freezing, though it almost never snows in Sea Ranch.
 Springtime can be rainy, making it difficult for hiking.
 For outdoor activities, late summer and fall offer the most pleasant and predictable weather with the slimmest chance of rain.
 Fall is also the best time for whale watching, when humpbacks and blue whales are migrating along the coastline.
 Coastal fog or winds can creep in any time of year, so pack plenty of layers.

 There are six public trails in Sea Ranch, but the Bluff Top Trail offers the most rewards for your efforts.
 Running south from Gualala Point Regional Park along the rugged headlands, the route encompasses three miles of windswept views of cypress groves, sandstone formations, and — if you're lucky — migrating whales and sea lions.